psadil/psadil/content/post/2022-04-23-tf-dataset-from-3d-nifti/index.en.md

 ## Serialize

-Here's where tensorflow starts.
+Here's where TensorFlow starts.
 As those that came before have always done, [we'll rely on these incantations](https://www.tensorflow.org/tutorials/load_data/tfrecord).